-"To flip the switch on massive running shoe distribution nationwide would be a huge mistake, even though the predictive analytics indicate sales will be up," Sengupta said.
-"But, with prescriptive analytics, you can pull in third-party sources like weather and climate data to get a better recommendation of the best course of action."
+"To flip the switch on massive running-shoe distribution nationwide would be a huge mistake, even though the predictive analytics indicate sales will be up," Sengupta said.
+"But with prescriptive analytics, you can pull in third-party sources, like weather and climate data, to get a better recommendation of the best course of action."

 Putting analytics to work

-"With the complexity of big data and the systems that manage and process data, we can easily overlook the fact that sometimes there's a solution in the simplest thing," he said.
+"With the complexity of big data and the systems that manage and process data, we can easily overlook the fact that sometimes, there's a solution in the simplest thing," he said.
 "Small wins will help earn support for long-term analytics projects."

-Create rich data sets.
-Running and marketing a business comes with a lot of "what-if" scenarios, and as demonstrated in the example above, predictive analytics doesn't always account for those alternate scenarios.
-Mathew said looking at your predictive analytics more closely to create richer information sets — accounting for demographics like gender and age, for instance —will yield better results from your prescriptive recommendations.
+There are a lot of "what if" scenarios when you run and market a business, and predictive analytics doesn't always account for alternate possibilities.
+Mathew said looking at your predictive analytics more closely to create richer information sets – for example, by accounting for demographics such as gender and age – will yield better results from your prescriptive recommendations.

-"For example, social media marketers care about maximizing engagement and reach on their social posts.
-Prescriptive analytics can make data-driven recommendations such as use of a specific hashtag or emoji to maximize social traction with a specific audience segment," he said.
+"For example, social media marketers care about maximizing engagement and reach on their social posts," he said.
+"Prescriptive analytics can make data-driven recommendations, such as use of a specific hashtag or emoji, to maximize social traction with a specific audience segment."

-Understand the reasons behind prescriptive recommendations.
-Sengupta emphasized the importance of fully understanding the logic, nuances and circumstances behind a precription before taking action.
+Sengupta emphasized the importance of fully understanding the logic, nuances and circumstances behind the results of prescriptive analysis before taking action.
 You must be able to prove that your results are statistically sound.

 "Pretty graphs can be very compelling, but this is only software, after all, and its analytical power is only as accurate as the human who designed it and data we feed it," Sengupta said.
 "It's critical that business users understand the 'story' behind the results and the prescriptive action suggested."

 As your business grows and evolves, so should your algorithms.
-Hollison noted that both predictive and prescriptive analytics should continuously update with the latest data to improve predicted and prescribed actions based on real-time successes and failures.
+Hollison noted that both predictive and prescriptive analytics should be updated continuously with the latest data to improve predicted and prescribed actions based on real-time successes and failures.

 "Predictive and prescriptive analytics depend on a solid data foundation," Mathew added.
 "The analytics are only as good as the data that feed them."